Pascal Struijk

-Early and personal life

-Struijk was born in Deurne in Belgium, but moved to The Hague at the age of three.
-His paternal grandparents were born in the Dutch East Indies and he is therefore eligible to represent for Indonesia at international level.

 Club career

 Early career

 Struijk started his youth career at ADO Den Haag at the age of seven before moving to Ajax in 2016.
 In his age group, he would compete with fellow left-sided centre-back and future international Sven Botman and struggled to make an impression, even being tried as a striker in some youth games.
-With his contract due to expire in the summer of 2018, Struijk joined Leeds United on trial in January of the same year before signing permanently later that month on a three-and-a-half year deal.
+With his contract due to expire in the summer of 2018, Struijk joined Leeds United on trial in January of the same year before signing permanently later that month on a three-and-a-half-year deal.